KrishnaKabi04/artificial_intelligence/eight_puzzle/Readme.md

-The **run_samples.ini** can be used for default puzzle of 8 and 15 kind.
+The **run_samples.ini** can be used for default puzzle samples of 8 and 15 kind.
 For now, the wrapper scipt can handle till 25 puzzle.
 To test for any higher version requires adding final state of that kind to config file and changing the wrapper script.